 We know informational writing requires a lot from students, but planning these informative writing units is also A LOT of work for you as the teacher!

-These mini-units were developed with standards-based research specific to each grade.
+These units were developed with standards-based research specific to each grade.
 They have EVERYTHING you need to give your students ample amounts of practice writing informational pieces.
 You can use them within whole class or small group lessons, or as a literacy center where students can practice independently!

 What’s Included in these Informative Writing Resources?